Curriculum Notes Year 7

 • Digital Literacy (DL) is the ability to access, use, and express oneself using digital technology responsibly and safely, including a critical understanding of technology’s impact on the individual and society.

-Year 7 will cover the following topics this year
+Year 7 will cover the following topics this year:

-• DL: Digital Safety – being a responsible cyber citizen
+1. DL: Digital Safety – being a responsible cyber citizen

-• CS: Robotics – code and build
+4. CS: Robotics – code and build

-• IT: Using Media to gain support for a cause
+5. IT: Using Media to gain support for a cause

 Drama

-Head of Department: Mrs Hannah Hanson
+Head of Department: Mr T Penfold

 Resources & Information

-In addition to the weekly lesson, there is a Drama Club for Year 7 pupils, private lessons with the opportunity to take LAMDA exams, entering festivals and competitions and the opportunity to take part in the summer senior production.
-Theatre visits will be arranged when appropriate performances are available.
+In addition to the weekly lesson private lessons are available with the opportunity to take LAMDA exams, entering festivals and competitions and the opportunity to take part in the Senior production.

 Music